stc2828/voice-to-notes/README.md

 # **Voice-to-notes**
 This is Taicheng Song's voice to notes project.

-This module take a .wav audio file of human singing, and output the optimal beats per minute, beats per note, frequency for of note, and duration of a beat(in ms).
+This module takes a .wav audio file of human singing, and outputs the optimal beats per minute, optimal beats for each note, optimal frequency of each note, and duration of one standard beat(in ms).

+This module determines location of each note by looking for sudden changes in amplitude, and shifts in pitch.
+It then looks for an optimal beat size, and assign best number of beats for each note with a DFS speed up by memorization.

-The return format is a dictionary with: {"interval_length", "beats_per_note", "frequencies", "bpm"} as keys.
+The return format is a dictionary with: {"bpm", "beats", "frequencies", "beat_size"} as keys.

 ## **Important tips**